Meet The Team: Leslie Ellen Poole

 What is it that people in your industry have to deal with, that you want to fix?

 From working in advertising agencies myself for more than 10 years in Germany and the UK and listening to people in the industry, there is still room and the desire to develop more beautiful illustration and animation campaigns for European brands.
-I feel excited to bring our talented artists from all over the world right into Europe to share their amazing work and connect with the creative people here.
+I’m excited to bring our talented artists from all over the world right into Europe to share their amazing work and connect with the creative people here.
 I hope we can inspire more agencies and brands to consider brave and fun illustrations more often for new campaigns.
 I really see Jelly as a creative partner for everyone and it is exciting to be part of the creative community here.

 What are the key differences between the European & UK industries?

 Since 2006 I have been working in the creative industry and have gained broad production experience as a creative producer across top advertising agencies in London and Hamburg.
 I have managed and produced creative campaigns across all media for a wide range of exciting clients such as Lamborghini, Fuller’s brewery, Carlsberg, NIVEA, Flybe airline, Olympus cameras, Kellogg’s, Fitness First, CLARINS and many more.
-I love to manage all sorts of projects from creative development to production and final delivery.
-I am also a real matchmaker, loving to find the right talent for any kind of briefing.
-I feel in my new role at Jelly as an Executive Producer I can combine all my past experiences in creative production with my love for working with creative teams across Europe on beautiful illustration and animation campaigns.
+I loved to manage all sorts of projects from creative development to production and final delivery.
+I’m also a real matchmaker, loving to find the right talent for any kind of briefing.
+I feel in my role at Jelly as Executive Producer I can combine all my past experiences in creative production with my love for working with creative teams across Europe on beautiful illustration and animation campaigns.
 I feel incredibly lucky!

 What’s the most exciting thing you’re working on right now?